INVESTOR HREDD PRECISION TOOLS

 Good practices include but are not limited to:

-• Requiring member companies to report the percentage of vulnerable people in their workforce
+• Requiring adhering entities to report the percentage of vulnerable people in their workforce

-• Requiring member companies to document all employment relationships, including seasonal, contract workers, day laborers, and migrants
+• Requiring adhering entities to document all employment relationships, including seasonal, contract workers, day laborers, and migrants

 • Including within the standard, indicators that predictably lead to forced labor, e.g., sourcing below the production cost